 Religious Youth Association of young people with social and religious aims.
-These youth associations, traditional in Spain, aim to bring culture, heritage and traditions to all places.
+These youth

 They also work for the entities to which they belong and with very interesting social purposes such as: - Food collection for Caritas - Summer camps for disadvantaged children in the municipality.
 On the other hand, these associations promote faith, culture and values among the young people who belong to the religious brotherhoods under which they are gathered.
 Social networks are very important for these associations, as they express what they need, promote values and help getting other young people and adults involve in the social purposes they work with. - Social media - Posters - Local media as dissemination channels.